Understanding VR sickness

 - The vignette adapts to speed, with stronger effects at higher movement speeds.

-- As soon as movement stops, the vignette returns to normal, ensuring an immersive and unobstructed experience.
+- As soon as movement halts, the vignette also disappears.
+This keeps immersion and unobstructed experience at a maximum.

 Making VR More Accessible